Uttar Pradesh Police: Firearms

-Corruption and misconduct
+Controversies and criticism of misconduct

 The Uttar Pradesh Police has an extensive history of police brutality, misconduct, and corruption, as well as discrimination on the basis of caste and religion.

-Corruption in hiring
+Corruption

 In 2007, 18,000 police officers were fired as they were hired despite being unqualified for the job.
 These new recruits were illiterates who bribed between ₹100,000 and ₹500,000 to cheat in the UP police entrance tests.